 Starring: Jake Gyllenhaal, Chris Cooper, Laura Dern

 This is a romantic, interesting movie about a genius who strives to be a rocket scientist and becomes obsessed with creating a working rocket, even though he faces opposition from his family.
-Unlike some of the characters on the list being pushed too far by their friends and family, “October Sky” shows what happens when people are trying to talk you out of pursuing your special gift - a compared new angle of genius movies.
+Unlike some of the characters on the list being pushed too far by their friends and family, “October Sky” shows what happens when people are trying to talk you out of pursuing your special gift.

 The Legend of 1900 (1998)